 Nikolas Mariani, M.A.

 Nikolas Mariani joined the HCA’s PhD program in 2019.
 His research project focuses on the phenomenon of alternative, and often digital-native, news media outlets on the left and right of the political spectrum, and seeks to explore the question of how audiences of such sources come to form a relationship of trust with them.
 Nikolas’ research interests include political communication, alternative and far-right news media, as well as digital and economic transformations in journalism.
-Nikolas works and teaches as a research associate at the HCA.
+Nikolas works at the Heidelberg Laureate Forum Foundation.
 He joined the editorial team in January 2021.

 Get in touch: balz@stud.uni-heidelberg.de